Invariant Aggregator for Defending against Federated Backdoor Attacks: Introduction

-Designing such a method carefully selecting only the invariant gradient directions is non-trivial, especially given the non-i.i.d. gradient distributions across benign clients and the presence of malicious clients.
-Hence, our approach enforces two separate treatments for each gradient dimension.
-First, we employ an AND-mask \citep{parascandolo2021learning}, a dimension-wise filter setting the gradient dimension with sign consistency below a given threshold to zero.
-However, this alone is not enough: the malicious clients can still use outliers to mislead the aggregation result in the remaining highly consistent dimensions.
-To address this issue, we propose using the trimmed-mean estimator \citep{10.1007/978-3-030-46147-8_13, 10.1214/20-AOS1961}, as a means to remove the outliers.
-Our analysis suggests that the AND-mask complements the trimmed-mean estimator well, motivating their composition.
+\textbf{Our methodology.} To avoid the failure modes of existing defenses over flat loss landscapes, we propose an invariant aggregator to defend against federated backdoor attacks under a minority adversary setting \citep{9833647}.
+Our defense examines each dimension of (pseudo-)gradients\footnote{We overload "gradient" to indicate any local model update communicated to the server in the federated setting, e.g., updates could be pseudo-gradients computed as differences between model updates after several local steps.} to avoid overlooking any backdoor attacks that only manipulate a few elements without incurring much difference on gradient vectors.
+For each dimension, we enforce the aggregated update points to invariant directions that are generally useful for most clients instead of favoring a few and possibly malicious clients.
+As a result, our defense remains effective with flat loss landscapes where the magnitudes of benign gradients can be small.

-We support the proposed approach with a theoretical analysis under a conventional linear regime \citep{rosenfeld2021the, pmlr-v162-wang22x, pmlr-v162-zhou22e, NEURIPS2021_aaebdb8b}, showing that the composition of the AND-mask and the trimmed-mean estimator is necessary for defending against backdoor attacks.
-Our analysis starts with feature invariance and discusses the connection between feature invariance and gradient sign consistency.
-Then, we outline conditions under which trigger-based backdoor attacks can lead to non-invariant directions and decrease the sign consistency of a dimension.
-Further analysis results demonstrate the necessity for the combination of both the AND-mask and the trimmed-mean estimator.
-Simulation results in Appendix \ref{appendix: simulation result} further verify our theoretical results.
+\textbf{Our approach.} We consider the gradient sign (e.g., positive, negative, or zero) as a magnitude-agnostic indicator of benefit.
+Two clients having a \textit{consistent sign} implies that going along the direction pointed by the gradient can benefit both clients and vice versa.
+Following this intuition, we employ an AND-mask \citep{parascandolo2021learning} to set the gradient dimension with sign consistency below a given threshold to zero, masking out gradient elements that benefit a few clients.
+However, this alone is insufficient: the malicious clients can still use outliers to mislead the aggregation result even if the sign consistency is high.
+To address this issue, we further complement AND-mask with the trimmed-mean estimator \citep{10.1007/978-3-030-46147-8_13, 10.1214/20-AOS1961} as a means to remove the outliers.
+We theoretically show that the combination of AND-mask and trimmed-mean estimator is necessary and sufficient for mitigating backdoor attacks.